rwinkhart/sshyp/README.md

 - generate new, secure passwords to the user's choice in length and complexity
 - securely sync said passwords and notes seamlessly between devices
 - everything above with entries created by pass/password-store!
-- everything above on Haiku, Linux, and Termux (an Android terminal emulator)!
+- everything above on Haiku, FreeBSD, Linux, and Termux (an Android terminal emulator)!

 What sshyp will likely do: